marousiss/readme-generator/generatedREADME/README.md

 ```

-Run npm i to install dependencies
+Run npm i for dependencies
 ```

 <a name='usage'></a>
 ## Usage

-This project creates a README file dynamically
+Generates a README file

 <a name='contributing'></a>
 ## Contributing